So here it is, 1 a.m.

 In the summer of ‘81, my second season in the park, a fellow employee, Greg, was solo hiking near the Canadian border.
-He came upon a griz, who charged him, and with super powers heretofore unknown, Greg leapt into a small tree and scrambled to the top.
-The bear stood up, growling, and shook the tree, trying to shake him out of it.
-He clung to the swaying little tree for dear life, and the bear eventually gave up and moved on.
+He came upon a griz, who charged him, and with super powers heretofore unknown, Greg leapt into a small tree!
+The bear gave chase, but Greg had quickly shimmied to the top, clinging to the swaying little tree for dear life as the bear paced at the base of the tree, waiting.
+Eventually the griz gave up and moved on.
 When he thought it safe, Greg leapt from the tree and sprinted the rest of the trail to civilization.

-During my 2015 season at Glacier, a hiker had gone off-trail in an area that we hiked frequently.
+In 2015, while I was in Glacier, a hiker had gone off-trail in an area that I hiked frequently.
 This was an older guy, by himself, and he spotted mom and her cubs across the draw (small valley).
-He watched them for awhile; they moved away from him and disappeared, so he continued bushwacking.
+He watched them for awhile; they moved away from him and disappeared, so he continued on.
 Later, returning to the trail, he passed beneath a rock ledge.
-In an instant, the griz was upon him – pouncing on him from the ledge above.
+In an instant, the griz was upon him – pouncing on him from the ledge above!
 She clamped on to his pack and started swinging him around – somehow he managed to reach behind him for his bear spray, release the safety and spray willy-nilly, unloading it while getting the ride of his life.
 She dropped him and ran off.

 There was the bow hunter from Bozeman.
 He spotted a sow and cubs on the far side of a meadow.
 This griz was having none of it- she wasted no time, covering the length of the meadow in seconds, blasting through the cloud of bear spray and bulldozing him to the ground.
-She took a few swipes but didn’t stay long; the bear spray probably got to her.
+She took a few swipes and ran off; the bear spray probably got to her.
 The hunter was wounded but able to walk out.
 He had nearly reached his truck when he heard something from behind.
 Uh oh.
 There she was again – she had followed him!
-She took him down for another round, and again ran off before inflicting life-threatening damage.
+She took him down for another round of biting and clawing, and again ran off before inflicting life-threatening damage.
 Capsaicin is sticky business, it lingers for a good long while (as I found out this evening) and that probably saved his life.

 Then there were the biologists in Yellowstone – three of them on the trail conducting wolf research when confronted by mama griz and cubs.
 Safety in numbers is not always applicable when it comes to Mama Bear.
 She charged right into them, singling out one of the biologists.
 They all unloaded their bear spray and she did an immediate 180, not to be seen again.